Naidantu/fcirt/README.md

 #>  [9,]   NA   NA    1    1
 #> [10,]    1    2    1    1

+# 1.2 A two-column data matrix: the first column is the statement number for statement s; the second column is the statement number for statement t.
+pairmap <- c(1,3,5,7,2,4,6,8)
+pairmap <- matrix(pairmap,ncol = 2)
+pairmap
+#>      [,1] [,2]
+#> [1,]    1    2
+#> [2,]    3    4
+#> [3,]    5    6
+#> [4,]    7    8

-# 1.2 A column vector mapping each statement to each trait.
+# 1.3 A column vector mapping each statement to each trait.
 ind <- c(1,2,1,2,1,2,2,1)

-# 1.3 A three-column matrix containing initial values for the three statement parameters (alpha, delta, tau) respectively.
+# 1.4 A three-column matrix containing initial values for the three statement parameters (alpha, delta, tau) respectively.
 If using the direct MUPP estimation approach, 1 and -1 for alphas and taus are recommended and -1 or 1 for deltas are recommended depending on the signs of the statements.
 If using the two-step estimation approach, pre-estimated statement parameters are used as the initial values.
 The R package **bmggum** (Tu et al., 2021) can be used to estimate statement parameters for the two-step approach.
 ParInits <- c(1, 1, 1, 1, 1, 1, 1, 1, 1, -1, 1, 1, 1, -1, 1, 1, -1, -1, -1, -1, -1, -1, -1, -1)
 ParInits <- matrix(ParInits, ncol = 3)
 ParInits